 California is arguably one of the most progressive states when it comes to regulating medical marijuana.
 The state does not impose any restrictions on who can use cannabis for medical purposes.
 Patients are not required to register with a state agency to access cannabis.
 Dispensaries are also legal in California.
 They operate with relative freedom, especially compared with other states like Washington.

-In Ohio, medical marijuana is permitted, although it is highly restrictive to those with an Ohio medical marijuana card.
+In Ohio, medical marijuana is permitted, although it is highly restricted to those with an Ohio medical marijuana card.
 Very few qualify to use cannabis medically, and even fewer dispensaries process the drug.
 Suppliers of marijuana are heavily taxed, putting a drag on business that some claim is unnecessary.

 Federal Regulatory Approach

-The Federal government recognizes two trademarks held by Privateer Holdings, a wholly-owned subsidiary of Privateer Holdings, with legalization as its ultimate goal.
+The Federal government recognizes two trademarks held by Privateer Holdings, a wholly owned subsidiary of Privateer Holdings, with legalization as its ultimate goal.
 However, the lack of FDA approval for any marijuana treatments on top of safety concerns makes it unclear what will happen to the cannabis sector.

 Benefits of Legal Medical Marijuana.